Syncheo/ChildWorkItemPresentation/README.md

 ## Plugin Configuration

-Currently, the only possible configuration is adding extra attributes to the table.
 To add additional attributes, use the Eclipse EWM client and go to the Process Configuration of the project area.

 Then navigate to: